briskycat/scripts/install/haskell/README.md

     /opt/haskell/, instead of spread out over /usr/bin, /usr/lib, and /usr/share.
 5. Easily uninstall with *update-alternatives --remove-all* (script included), and *rm -rf /opt/haskell*.
-6. Run as system user instead of adding /opt/haskell to your .profile.
+6. Run haskell via system PATH instead of user PATH (eg, no need to add /opt/haskell/ghc/bin to your PATH in .profile)
 7. Get used to using *update-alternatives*, it's a great tool that makes managing manually installed, multi-version software painless.
 Java and Scala (via Typesafe Stack) both work equally well with it.